agit-didier/sandbox/README.md

 # Filename rules

-The directory names are prefixed by:
+The directory names are prefixed by

 * **source** for the source code examples
 * **tool** for the tool evaluations